f-viktor/GPU-Passthrough_Arch-Linux/README.md

 At this point you should be able install windows in a window
 you may have to load the virtio driver when selecting the harddrive its not clear, i just installed on an IDE drive accidentally, I'll redo this.

+**Step 3: fixing CPU performance**
+If your CPU multicore performance benchmarks horribly with this setup, it may be because QEMU by default virtualizes cpu cores as separate sockets.
+The issue is that Windows can handle up to 2 separate sockets in a system, and if you pass more than that, it'll just ignore those cores/sockets.
+A telltale sign of this is when you press Win+Pause|Breake, you'll see it saying 2 cpus, but in device managers it will show 4 cpu devices.
+To fix tihs, simpy go to the CPU menu in virt-manager and choose
+CPU:
+Manually set CPU topology
+you should see something like
+Sockets: 4
+Cores: 1
+Threads: 1

+Change this to:
+Sockets: 1
+Cores: 4
+Threads: 1

+Now Windows should see the CPU as 1 cpu with 4 cores.

 # After installation
 Remove the devices QXL and spice, and change the windows should now come through your GPU that you passed through. mouse and keyboard will no longer work however,